8.2 Safer Working Practice, Supervision and Culture

 3.2 All agencies which have operational responsibility for child protection services must have an agency policy, which defines minimum levels of formal supervision of those staff who are accountable for child protection cases.

-3.3 Such supervision should help to ensure that practice is soundly based and consistent with the Local Safeguarding Children Board and organisational procedures.
+3.3 Such supervision should help to ensure that practice is soundly based and consistent with the Local Safeguarding Children Partnership and organisational procedures.
 It should ensure that practitioners fully understand their roles, responsibilities and the scope of their professional discretion and authority.
 All child protection cases must be regularly discussed in supervision and case files/records audited systematically by the line manager.

 3.4 Supervisors should be available to practitioners as an important source of advice and expertise, and may be required to endorse judgments at certain key points in time, which should then be recorded within the child’s case records.